BENJYI/benjyi.github.io/index.md

 Though sitting down at a cafe and working on a program is something I really enjoy doing, a big part of why I like to program is that it allows me to fulfill a desire to create and innovate.
 My goal as a software engineer is to solve problems for a larger purpose while enjoying the luxury of doing something I love.

+## Relevant Courses
+* Data Structures
+* Algorithms
+* Operating Systems
+* Computer Architecture
+* Linear Algebra

+## Current Courses at Brooklyn College (Spring 2019)
+* CISC 3415 - Principles of Robotics
+* CISC 3410 - Artificial Intelligence
+* CISC 3810 - Database Systems
+* CISC 3140 - Design & Implementation of Web Applications
+* CISC 3142 - Programming Paradigms in C++

+## Previous Experience as Research Intern (REU)

 In the few weeks as a research intern at University of Massachusetts Lowell, I was able to have a peek at various security vulnerabilities and the several solutions the research team was able to conceive.
 I had a chance to debug a scrambled Android keyboard which protected users from attacks using video recordings which recorded login credentials from afar.
 I was also able to test a Bluetooth hijacking project which traced the trajectory of an unencrypted Bluetooth mouse to record a graphical user password.

-I hope to join a team where I can contribute directly to these solutions and to be able to learn as much as possible as a software engineer.